-We reserve the right to impose charges for providing information in paper copy or on computer disc.
+We reserve the right to impose charges for providing information in paper copy or on electronic media such as a memory stick.
 Charges will reflect the actual costs of reproduction and postage to the authority, as set out below.
 If you request information for which there is a charge, we will inform you and explain how it has been calculated.
 Information will not be provided to you until payment has been received.

 Where charges are applied, photocopied information will be charged at a standard rate of 10p per A4 side of paper (black and white copy) and 30p per A4 side of paper (colour copy).